This is a study to assess whether memantine is effective and safe in preventing age related

 the brain, these receptors can lead to “overfiring” of the nerve cells with disastrous

-that lead to further damage to the nerve cells (such as phopholipases, proteases, nitric
+lead to further damage to the nerve cells (such as phopholipases, proteases, nitric oxide

-oxide synthases, inflammatory molecules and free radicals), usually referred to as
+synthases, inflammatory molecules and free radicals), usually referred to as excitotoxicity.

-excitotoxicity.
-Memantine blocks the effects of pathologically elevated tonic levels of
+Memantine blocks the effects of pathologically elevated tonic levels of glutamate that may

-glutamate that may lead to dysfunction of nerve cells and in this way is thought to block
+lead to dysfunction of nerve cells and in this way is thought to block the main glutamate

 Randomized clinical trials in people with Alzheimer’s disease indicate that memantine